andrewmcodes/andrewm.codes/src/_posts/minimalist-habit-tracker-template-for-obsidian.md

 ---
-series: null
-featured: false
-title: Minimalist Habit Tracker Template for Obsidian
+title: Minimalist Habit Tracking Template for Obsidian
 description: A short tutorial on how to build a minimalist habit tracker template for Obsidian using the Dataview plugin.
 tags:
   - obsidian
   - dataview
-  - template
-categories: tutorial
-date: "2022-05-12T02:25:58-07:00"
+date: 2022-05-12 18:34:00.000000000 Z
-last_modified_at: "2022-05-12T02:26:03-07:00"
+categories:
+  - tutorials
+featured: true
 ---

 In [Obsidian](https://obsidian.md), there are usually many different ways to implement a feature that you would like to have in your vault.
 Habit tracking is a way to help you track and implement habits in your daily life.